mauvera94/notes-garage/Conversion Rate.md

 >[!formula]
 >$CR_{step} = \frac{\text{Users Completing Step}}{\text{Users Entering Step}}$

+>[!metric]
-The difference between 100% and your conversion rate is your [[Drop Off Rate]]-the percentage of users who disengage or fail to move forward at that particular stage.
+> The difference between 100% and your conversion rate is your [[Drop Off Rate]]-the percentage of users who disengage or fail to move forward at that particular stage.

+>[!metric]
+> The [[Overall Product Conversion Rate]] represents the cumulative end-to-end impact of all individual conversion rates across the steps of a product or process.

 ### Why is it important?